Regular expression searching provides a way to search for advanced combinations of characters.

 (3) Because the dtSearch index does not store information about line breaks, searches that include begining-of-line or end-of-line regular expression criteria (^ and $) will not work.

-A regular expression is like the * wildcard character in its effect on search speed: the closer to the front of a word the expression is, the more it will slow searching.
-"Appl.*" will be nearly as fast as "Apple", while ".*pple" will be much slower.
+A regular expression is like the * wildcard character in its effect on search speed: the closer to the front of a word the expression is, the more it will slow searching. "appl.*" will be nearly as fast as "apple", while ".*pple" will be much slower.

 Using Options.MatchDigitChar, you can assign a character to be a wildcard that will match a single digit.
 In dtSearch Desktop, the = character is the MatchDigitChar.